quantum9Innovation/axiom/content/posts/pythagorean.md

 </p>

 In effect, we are "projecting" the conic $ \mathcal{C} $ onto $ f(t) $, which in turn forms a unique mapping between points on $ \mathcal{C} $ and points on $ f(t) $, which we exploit to rationally parametrize any conic.
-One final note that should be made before we move on to circles is that this method does not find *every* rational point; in particular, it misses exactly one point, the most obvious of all: $ \mathcal{O} $.
+One final note that should be made before we move on to circles is that this method does not find *every* rational point; in particular, it misses exactly one point.
+This occurs at the point where the tangent line to the conic $ \mathcal{C} $ is exactly parallel to the line $ f(t) $ from which we are choosing $ Q $.
+This, in turn, means that the two lines never intersect and thus there is no point $ Q $ on $ f(t) $ that will correspond to this point on the conic.
 We introduce this more as a technicality than a severe issue as it presents no further problems later in our quest to find all Pythagorean triples.
-If you are curious as to whether it is possible to include $ \mathcal{O} $ in our parametrization, rest assured that it is indeed possible using the [projective plane](https://en.wikipedia.org/wiki/Projective_plane), where $ \mathcal{O} $ corresponds to $ t = \infty $, though that is a subtlety that we will ignore.
+If you are curious as to whether it is possible to include this mysterious point in our parametrization, rest assured that it is indeed possible using the [projective plane](https://en.wikipedia.org/wiki/Projective_plane), where we say that this point corresponds to $ t = \infty $, though that is a subtlety that we will ignore.

 ## The Weierstrass Substitution